 Under no circumstance shall you:

-Create multiple accounts to control voting of objects on the site.
+Create multiple accounts to control voting of posts, homebrew or other votes on the site.

 Ask other members of the site to vote on objects, positively or negatively.

 Make unsolicited requests that other users provide you with access to their purchased content (do not send messages to others asking to be added to campaigns so you can access content).